shanekrusen/coligny.js/README.md

 To convert a Coligny Date to a Gregorian Date:

-The colignyDate object is constructed with the same arguments as JavaScript's Date object, i.e. (year, month, day), with two exceptions:
+The colignyDate object is constructed with the same arguments as JavaScript's Date object, i.e. (year, month, day), with one exception:

-- The Coligny Months **must** be passed as strings.
 - The method of counting years in the Coligny Calendar is:

 `(gregorian year) + 3000`